NASA-PDS/feedback-widget/README.md

 unzip <.zip>
 ```

-5. If you did not receive it when you registered with the Engineering Node, email the [PDS Operator](mailto:pds_operator@jpl.nasa.gov?subject=Feedback%20reCAPTCHA%20secret%20key) for the Re-captcha secret key.
+5. If you did not receive it when you registered with the Engineering Node, email the [PDS Help Desk](mailto:pds_operator@jpl.nasa.gov?subject=Feedback%20reCAPTCHA%20secret%20key) for the Re-captcha secret key.
 From the root folder of the widget, open `feedback/recaptcha-v3-verify.php` and replace `$SECRET_CODE` within the single quotation marks with the provided secret key.
 6. Next, configure the Feedback Widget .
 From the root folder of the widget, open `feedback/js/config.js` in your text editor of choice.<br><br>
 A list and explanation of optional configurable variables can be found in the [following section](#configurable-variables). *Note: It is highly recommended that you update **additionalLinks** to provide help information unique to your website.*